netlas-io/netlas-cookbook/README.md

-## Search for domains that could potentially be used for phishing
+### Search for Domains That Could Potentially Be Used for Phishing

 One of the popular methods of scammers is to use domains that are very similar in spelling to the domains of well-known companies.